lucylow/Covid_Control/README.md

 --------

-## Predictor Model provided by Oxford University
+## Predictor Model Provided by Oxford University
  There are eight kinds of NPIs used to train the Predictor model.
 Each ranging in stringency from 0 (no measures) to 2, 3, or 4 (full measures).

 * Schools closing